chdsbd/kodiak/docs/docs/config-reference.md

 ## configuration labels

-Some configuration options set in `.kodiak.toml` can be overriden with pull request labels.
+Some configuration options set in `.kodiak.toml` can be overridden with pull request labels.

 Please [open an issue on GitHub](https://github.com/chdsbd/kodiak/issues/new/choose) if you would like support for more options.

 ### `merge.method`

-The [`merge.method`](config-reference.md#mergemethod) option can be overriden with a label, allowing you to merge a pull request with a `merge.method` that differs from your `.kodiak.toml` setting.
+The [`merge.method`](config-reference.md#mergemethod) option can be overridden with a label, allowing you to merge a pull request with a `merge.method` that differs from your `.kodiak.toml` setting.

 #### Example